ponchama/docs/docs/explorer-kit/trouble-shooting.md

 * Is there signal from all of the receivers?
 * Is there a significant peek in the signal for each receiver?
+* Is there noise from an nearby echo sounder which is causing acoustic interference?
+Such an interference can be seen in the diagnostic view.
+See [diagnostic explanation](gui/diagnostic.md) for more details.